-A collection of audio links on robot ethics that you can listen to while on the move.
+A collection of audio links on AI and robot ethics that you can listen to while on the move.

 Ethics and technology